OpenQDev/OpenQ-Fullstack/README.md

 ### OpenQ-Contracts .env

-Create a file called `.env` in the root of the `OpenQ-Github-OAuth-Server` project.
+Create a file called `.env` in the root of the `OpenQ-Contracts` project.

 ```bash
 PROVIDER_URL=http://ethnode:8545